alexyermanos/PlatypusPython/README.md

 ### Arguments

-- `eval_size`: Used to determine subsect of data to be used to Evaluate model’s performances. default is `0.1`, input must be between 0-1.
+- `eval_size`: Used to determine subsect of data to be used to Evaluate model’s performances.
+Default is `0.1`, input must be between 0-1.
 - `balancing`: Balancing uses sklearn’s RandomOverSampling() of all minority classes so that the number of minority equals majority class.
 Takes a boolean as input, default is `True`.
 - `scaling`: Scaling uses the sklearn’s StandardScaler function to scale data according to label.
 Takes boolean input, default is `False`.
 - `display`: Makes confusion matrices and ROC curves for all models.
 Takes Boolean input, default is `False`.